 As a digital marketing agency, we know how important it is to stay ahead of the competition.
 If you’re going to be successful at digital marketing in Kansas City, you need to anticipate environmental changes and adapt to human behavior.
 We’ve compiled a list of trends we anticipate for digital marketing in the future, as well as ways to acclimate to these changes.
 This is only part 1, so check out part 2 when you’re finished.

 You can’t talk about the future of digital marketing in Kansas City without bringing up voice search.
-With the growing popularity and affordability of products like Alexa/Echo, Cortana, Siri, and Google Home, you need to be adapting your keyword research for new types of search queries.
+Likewise the growing popularity and affordability of products like Alexa/Echo, Cortana, Siri, and Google Home, you need to be adapting your keyword research for new types of search queries.

 A Growing Trend